 The mineral resource estimates for Cook, Kupe and Tasman deposits, have been reported separately for each of the North Blocks inside the 12 nautical mile (Nm) limit within Mineral Exploration Permit EP54068 [Resource Management Act (RMA) approval area] and the South Blocks outside the 12Nm limit within Mineral Mining Permit MP55581 [Exclusive Economic Zone (EEZ) approval area].

-The mineral resource estimates are prepared and classified in accordance with the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code 2012 Edition or JORC Code 2012).
+The mineral resource estimates are prepared and classified in accordance with the Australasian Code for the Reporting of Identified Mineral Resources and Ore Reserves (JORC Code, 2012).